polkadot-fellows/RFCs/text/0074-stateful-multisig-pallet.md

 So now for the caclulations, given the following:

 * K is the number of multisig accounts.
-* N is number of owners in each multisig account.
+* N is number of signers in each multisig account.
 * For each proposal we need to have 2N/3 approvals.

 The table calculates if each of the K multisig accounts has one proposal and it gets approved by the 2N/3 and then executed.
 How much did the total Blocks and States sizes increased by the end of the day.